IMAX: Films shot using IMAX certified digital cameras

-In March 2022, IMAX plans to develop new 15/70 cameras that would be created with input from filmmakers such as Jordan Peele and Christopher Nolan.
-The work will be done in collaboration with Kodak, camera maker Panavision, and post-production company and film lab FotoKem.
-The large format company is also consulting with leading cinematographers including Linus Sandgren (No Time to Die), Rachel Morrison (Black Panther), Bradford Young (Arrival), Dan Mindel (Star Trek) and Nolan's go-to DP, Hoyte van Hoytema.
-Peele's 2022 film Nope was filmed with the current generation of 15/70 IMAX cameras and Kodak 65 mm film.
-IMAX intends to add at least four new 15/70 cameras to its offing over the next two years, with the first new camera expected to be put into use by late 2023.

-In April 2022, it was announced that the 2022 Pixar animated film Lightyear to have created a virtual IMAX camera in its production and the first 'animated' film to captured it.
+In April 2022, it was announced that the 2022 Pixar animated film Lightyear had created a virtual IMAX camera in its production and was the first 'animated' film to capture with it.
 "We created a virtual IMAX camera with 1.43:1 aspect ratio and developed a pipeline to allow us to simultaneously shoot the film for IMAX, and then crop down for our standard 2.39:1 format," Jane Yen, Lightyear visual effects supervisor, revealed during a press conference.
-One of the two director's of photography Jeremy Lasky later said "I think this is the first that has been made for IMAX in this way.
+One of the two directors of photography, Jeremy Lasky, later said "I think this is the first that has been made for IMAX in this way.
 There's about a third of the film that was shot for IMAX.
 And the easy answer is that we have a set of lenses.
 And when I say lenses, I mean CGI made".
-A set of lenses that recreate the look of an anamorphic lens, which is your typical wide screen.
+A set of lenses that recreate the look of an anamorphic lens, which is your typical widescreen.
 You'll notice things out of focus in the background instead of being round are like stretched a little bit.
 There's like that blue lens flare that you see.
-It's anamorphic lenses where the way to shoot wide screen in the sixties, seventies, and then later got phased out a little bit, but they're still used today.
-But those visual effects call to a period of sci-fi that we were looking at, which is why those same lenses or versions of those lenses were used on WALL-E".
-Later he recommend "So for the 30 or so minutes of the movie in IMAX, we shot with those lenses opened up to the 1.43 aspect ratio and composed for that while keeping the composition as clear and as solid for a 2.39 crop from the center.
-So the wide-screen image is pulled out of the IMAX image.
+It's anamorphic lenses where the way to shoot widescreen in the sixties, seventies, and then later got phased out a little bit, but they're still used today.
+But those visual effects call to a period of sci-fi that we were looking at, which is why those same lenses or versions of those lenses were used on WALL-E. Later he recommended "So for the 30 or so minutes of the movie in IMAX, we shot with those lenses opened up to the 1.43 aspect ratio and composed for that while keeping the composition as clear and as solid for a 2.39:1 crop from the center.
+So the widescreen image is pulled out of the IMAX image.
 Which all sounds really technical, but all it really means is, when you're watching it an IMAX screen, we were thinking about those scenes as IMAX.
 And it wasn't just some after the film was done, blow up of the movie".